 11. Vegan Korean Bibimbap

-12. Fall Harvest Buddha Bowl
+12. Chickpea Buddha Bowl with Tahini-Maple Sauce

 13. Tropical Buddha Bowl

 Here’s a dose of refreshment for your collection of Buddha bowl recipes.
 This tropical version has tons of island flavor.
-The recipe uses diced pineapples, dried tart cherries, and fresh limes to get that summery, tropical flavor you’re looking for.
+The recipe uses diced pineapples, dried tart cherries and fresh limes to get that summery, tropical flavor you’re looking for.

 Tip: Don’t forget to swap the shrimp for black beans for a more vegan-friendly recipe.